LuckyCode7/Multifunctional_Calculator_UI/README.md

 Project type: GUI application

-Program in which the application was created: Visual Studio 2015
+Program, in which the application was created: Visual Studio 2015

 Calculator modes:
  - standard: provides simple arithmetic operations